directus/directus/docs/getting-started/quickstart.md

 Directus comes with two built-in roles: Public and Admin.
 The Public Role determines what data is returned to non-authenticated users.
 Public comes with all permissions turned off and can be reconfigured with fully granular control to expose exactly what you want unauthenticated Users to see.
 The Admin role has full permissions and this cannot be changed.
-Aside from these built-in Roles, any number of new Roles can be created, all with fully customized, granular permissions.
+Aside from these built-in Roles, any number of new Roles can be created, all with fully customizable, granular permissions.

 By Default, content entered into Directus will be considered private, with permissions always set to the default of "No